Byzantine Generals in the Permissionless Setting

 \begin{itemize}

 \item \textbf{The untimed setting}.
-Here, each request $r$ made by $p$ must be\footnote{To model a perfectly co-ordinated adversary, we will later modify this definition to allow the adversary to make requests of a slightly more general form (see Section \ref{adv}).} of the form $(M,A)$, where $M \subseteq M_0 \cup M_0^{\ast}$, and where $A$ is some (possibly empty) extra data.
-The permitter oracle will respond with a (possibly empty) set $M^{\ast}$.
-The value of $M^{\ast}$ will be assumed to be a probabilistic function\footnote{We can allow some flexibility with regard to what it means to be a `probabilisitic function' here.
-To describe a permitter oracle in the most general form, we can suppose that $\mathtt{O}$ is actually a distribution on the set of functions which specify a distribution on outputs for each input (the input being specified by the determined variables, $(M,A)$, and $\mathcal{R}(\mathtt{U}_p,t,M)$).
-Then we can suppose that one such function $\mathcal{O}$ is sampled according to the distribution specified by $\mathtt{O}$ at the start of each run, and that, each time a request is sent to the permitter oracle, a response is independently sampled according to the distribution specified by $\mathcal{O}$.
-This allows us to model both permitter oracles that give independent responses each time they are queried, and also permitter oracles that randomly select outputs but give the same response each time the same request is made within a single run.} of the determined variables, $(M,A)$, and of $\mathcal{R}(\mathtt{U}_p,t,M)$, subject to the condition that $M^{\ast}=\emptyset$ if $\mathcal{R}(\mathtt{U}_p,t,M)=0$.
+Here, each request $r$ made by $p$ must be\footnote{To model a perfectly co-ordinated adversary, we will later modify this definition to allow the adversary to make requests of a slightly more general form (see Section \ref{adv}).} of the form $(M,A)$, where $M \subseteq M_0 \cup M^{\ast}(t)$, and where $A$ is some (possibly empty) extra data.
+The permitter oracle will respond with a (possibly empty) set $M^{\ast}$ of pairs of the form $(m,t+1)$.
+The value of $M^{\ast}$ will be assumed to be a probabilistic function\footnote{See Appendix 5 for a detailed explanation of what it means to be a `probabilistic function'.} of the determined variables, $(M,A)$, and of $\mathcal{R}(\mathtt{U}_p,t,M)$, subject to the condition that $M^{\ast}=\emptyset$ if $\mathcal{R}(\mathtt{U}_p,t,M)=0$.
 (If modelling Bitcoin, for example, $M$ might be a set of blocks that have been received by $p$, or that $p$ is already permitted to broadcast, while $A$ specifies a new block extending the `longest chain' in $M$.
 If the block is valid, then the permitter oracle will give permission to broadcast it with probability depending on the resource balance of $p$ at time $t$.
 We will expand on this example below.)